-Saturday: Visit Linganamakki dam and hydroelectric project, The Jog falls, Tyarekoppa Lion & tiger safari’.
-Start for Bangalore by night
+Day 1: Shimoga to Sagara (local transport), visit Linganamakki dam and hydroelectric project, The Jog falls, Tyarekoppa Lion & tiger safari.
+Return from Shimoga to Bangalore (overnight bus)

 Once there, we thought to see the Linganamakki Hydroelectric project that falls on the way to Jog.
 There also used to be a cable car ride down the reservoir that we were interested to go on.
 Unfortunately for us, our visit was timed just about when permission to visit the project was cancelled for some security reasons.
 Nevertheless, the view of the Linganamakki dam and the scenery around almost evened up for the miss.